Euclid: Forecast constraints on consistency tests of the $\Lambda$CDM model: Analysis method for the mock data

-As the \Euclid spectroscopic survey will only probe the redshift range $z \in [0.9,1.8]$, we will be limited in the range where both the BAO and the SNe data are available.
-Thus, we will complement our analysis by including the DESI survey, in order to be able to reconstruct the null tests at the full range of the available SNe data.
-DESI has started survey operations in 2021 and is scheduled to obtain optical spectra for tens of millions of quasars and galaxies up to $z\sim 4$, which will allow for BAO and redshift-space distortion analyses.
+As the \Euclid spectroscopic survey will only probe the redshift range $z \in [0.9,1.8]$, we will be limited in the range in which both BAO and the SNe data are available.
+Thus, we complemented our analysis by including the DESI survey, in order to be able to reconstruct the null tests at the full range of the available SNe data.
+DESI has started survey operations in 2021 and is scheduled to obtain optical spectra for tens of millions of quasars and galaxies up to $z\sim 4$, which will allow BAO and redshift-space distortion analyses.

-We follow the official DESI forecasts for both the Hubble parameter $H(z)$ and the angular diameter distance $D_{\rm A}(z)$ as described in \citet{DESI2016}.
-These forecasts have also been derived following a Fisher matrix approach, described in \citet{2014JCAP...05..023F}, which is the full anisotropic galaxy power spectrum, i.e. measurements of the matter power spectrum as a function of the angle with respect to the line of sight, but also redshift and wavenumber.
+We followed the official DESI forecasts for the Hubble parameter $H(z)$ and the angular diameter distance $D_{\rm A}(z)$ as described in \citet{DESI2016}.
+These forecasts have also been derived following a Fisher matrix approach, described in \citet{2014JCAP...05..023F}, which is the full anisotropic galaxy power spectrum, that is, measurements of the matter power spectrum as a function of the angle with respect to the line of sight, but also redshift and wavenumber.
 Similarly to the \Euclid forecasts, this approach also includes all the available information from the two-point correlation function and not just the position of the BAO peak.

-Specifically, we consider the baseline DESI survey, covering 14\,000\,deg$^2$ and targeting bright galaxies (BGs), luminous red galaxies (LRGs), emission line galaxies (ELGs), and quasars in the redshift range $z\in [0.05,3.55]$, but with a precision that will explicitly depend on the target population.
-First, the BGs will be in the redshift range $z\in [0.05,0.45]$ given in five equally spaced redshift bins, while the next two targets, the LRGs and ELGs, will be in the range $z\in [0.65,1.85]$ in $13$ equally spaced redshift bins.
+Specifically, we considered the baseline DESI survey, covering 14\,000\,deg$^2$ and targeting bright galaxies (BGs), luminous red galaxies (LRGs), emission-line galaxies (ELGs), and quasars in the redshift range $z\in [0.05,3.55]$, but with a precision that will explicitly depend on the target population.
+First, the BGs will be in the redshift range $z\in [0.05,0.45]$ given in 5 equally spaced redshift bins, while the next two targets, the LRGs and ELGs, will be in the range $z\in [0.65,1.85]$ in $13$ equally spaced redshift bins.
 Moreover, the Ly-$\alpha$ forest quasars will be given in the range $z\in [1.96,3.55]$ in $11$ equally spaced redshift bins.
-Finally, we assume that these measurements are not correlated with each other.
+Finally, we assumed that these measurements are not correlated with each other.